akpw/akpw/_posts/2016-09-5-BinaryTreesPlayground-Part-II.md

 While this is already enough to start using the [playground](https://github.com/akpw/VisualBinaryTrees) for your own tree implementations, what if you need to customize the  visualization?
 Maybe just use your own presets for things like fonts, lines thickness and colors, drawing grid, etc. Or, choose a different 2D / 3D technology such as SpriteKit or SceneKit.
 Or leverage your own favorite algorithms for laying our a binary tree -- speaking of which, who said that the tree needs to be binary and not N-ary?

 The good news is that all of these are possible and relatively straightforward.
 After reading through this part, you should have a solid understanding of the drawing architecture and be in a good position to customize its components as outlined  above.

 **The architecture**

 Let's go top-down and start with a high-level drawing architecture.
-In a somewhat simplified form, it looks like this:
+In a somewhat simplified form, it basically looks like this:

 <img style="float: right; margin: 10px 0px 0px 10px;" src="{% if site.baseurl %}{{ site.baseurl }}{% endif %}/images/renderer.png">